kuzhengyu/GIFT/README.md

 # GIFT: A Generative Imagined Fine-Tuning Framework for Visual Place Recognition

 This repository contains the official dataset for our paper: **"GIFT: A Generative Imagined Fine-Tuning Framework for Visual Place Recognition"**.
+The paper is accepted by 2026 IEEE ICASSP🪅.

 ## Datasets

 We provide the complete set of synthesized images used in our experiments.
-The data is generated from three source cities (LosAngeles, Medellin, and BuenosAires) from the GSV-Cities dataset, under six distinct environmental and illumination conditions.
+The data is generated from three source cities from the GSV-Cities dataset, under six distinct environmental and illumination conditions.

 - **Total Images**: ~140,000
 - **Conditions**: Snow, Fog, Sun, Night, Rain, Overcast